Our Impact

 WHAT KINDS OF NEEDS HAVE WE SERVED?

-In the second semester of 2023 we served more than 95 young people (22 of which were new to our Resource Center).
-We also got over 109 volunteers involved with our work.
+In the first semester of 2024 we served more than 89 young people (12 of which were new to our Resource Center).
+We also got over 135 volunteers involved with our work.

 Check out some stories below!